harbingerofme/R2DS-Essentials/README.md

 ## Modules

-### RetrieveUsername

-Makes the users appear with their actual steam nickname instead of `???`.

 ### ChatCommands

 Intercepts chat messages starting with `/` and executes them as though the client send this as a console command to the server.
 This means a client doesn't need a mod to issue its console commands as they can type them in chat instead.

 ### ExecConfig

 After all catalogs have been loaded, execute the server config file of your choice located in `Risk of Rain 2_Data/Config/` (server.cfg by default).
 Useful for running commands added by mods automatically.

+### FixVanilla

+There are *some* bugs in vanilla RoR2 on Dedicated Servers.
+This module alleviates some of those.

+### HideIP

+Hides the IP from the console output window, mostly for preventing privacy leaks during debugging.

+### ModSync

+*REQUIRES R2API* This module aims to prevent desync and cheating by mods.
+Comes with extensive configuration.

+* Prevent clients with blacklisted mods from connecting.
+* Prevent clients without whitelisted mods from connecting.

 ### MotD

-Adds a configurable message of the day that is send to clients when they connect.
+Adds a configurable message of the day that is send to clients when they connect, enter a specific stage, pass time, and/or complete a certain number of stages.
 Supports tokens and unity rich text.

-### HideIP
+### RetrieveUsername

-Hides the IP from the console output window, mostly for preventing privacy leaks during debugging.
+Makes the users appear with their actual steam nickname instead of `???`.

 ## Planned features